Acute Marijuana Intoxication

-After smoking or inhaling marijuana, the onset of symptoms is quick (within 5-30 minutes), but symptoms typically do not last long (a couple of hours).
+After smoking or inhaling marijuana, the onset of symptoms is quick (within 5 to 30 minutes), but symptoms typically do not last long (a couple of hours).

-In contrast, after ingestion of marijuana in the form of food or beverage, the onset of symptoms can take as long as 1-4 hours, and symptoms can last for several hours.
+In contrast, after ingestion of marijuana in the form of food or beverage, the onset of symptoms can take as long as one to four hours, and symptoms can last for several hours.

 The most common overdose incidents in children occur when the drug has been combined with food in an "edible" form of marijuana.
-This is because marijuana ingested in this manner can have a stronger and prolonged effect, especially in children under the age of 12.
+This is because marijuana ingested in this manner can have a stronger and prolonged effect, especially in children under the age of 12 years old.